Cog-Creators/Red-DiscordBot/docs/autostart_systemd.rst

 .. warning:: If the service doesn't stop in the next 10 seconds, the process is killed.
     Check your logs to know the cause of the error that prevents the shutdown.

+To set the bot to not start on boot anymore, you must disable the service by running the following command, adding the instance name after the **@**:

+.. prompt:: bash

+    sudo systemctl disable red@instancename

-To view Red’s log, you can acccess through journalctl:
+You can access Red's log through journalctl:

 .. prompt:: bash